bcrist/zkittle/readme.md

     expression, while the latter always just prints x or y.
 Similarly \\x | y// is corresponds to
     \\x.@exists? x ; y ~// in the same way.

+    Application-specific extensions can be added by adding functions to the data context.
+These functions will be passed the writer, escape functions, and the root data context, as well as a list of any parameters from the template.
+Calling a function from a template looks like
+    this: \\ :my_func param1 param2 param3 //  Note that ":" is used for both function calls and
+    "within" blocks.
+In order to be treated as a function call, it must be followed immediately by a non-whitespace character.

     By default all strings will be printed with an HTML escape function.
     This can be overridden or disabled in code when generating other types of documents.
     You can also disable it for a specific expression with \\ @raw some_value //.
     An alternative escaping function can be used for specific expressions with \\ @url some_value //.
     By default, this will escape using percent encoding; suitable for embedding arbitrary data in URLs.

+    Within command blocks, you can use string literals, wrapped in double quotes, anywhere an expression is expected.
+Note that no escape sequences are supported; the string literal simply ends as soon as the next double quote is seen, so string literals can never contain a double quote.
+Often string literals are functionally equivalent to closing the command block and opening another immediately after:
+    \\ "Hellorld!"  //Hellorld!\\
+    \\ $ but string literals also let you do things like:
+    \\ @raw "<table>" $ prevent escaping of HTML tags
+    \\ :func "asdf" $ pass literals to a function

+    String literals can also be used to access fields with names that aren't valid zkittle identifiers.
+    This only works when used after the "." or `^` operators:
+    \\ something."has weird fields"."and even recursive ones"
+    \\ *."I am in the current context"
+    \\ ^^"I'm in the parent context"

     The \\ @include "path/to/template" // syntax can be used to pull the entire content of another template into the current one.